 EMPower began development in Ireland in 2018 with the goal of providing low carbon, ecologically non-invasive, affordable energy to facilitate Ireland’s expanding economy and sustainable energy targets.

-This website is intended to provide up to date information to the local community and as such, all project design and Environmental Impact Assessment (EIA) details will be published here for general viewing.
+This website is intended to provide up to date information to the local community and as such, all project design and Environmental Impact Assessment (EIA) details are published here also for general viewing.

 In order to help interested stakeholder better understand the Coumnagappul Project, the project design team have compiled an Online Project Information Exhibition which includes representations of how the proposed project will look if built out.
 Further project elements such as the proposed project's Grid Connection and Turbine Delivery Route as well as potential Community Benefit and environmental studies are discussed in detail.